A very, very tough day!

 Opening line of description “this a tough day……”

 So we combined the two stages into one day.
 Really, how hard can 14km really be?
 Especially after Day 1’s “Baptism of fire”.
 The stage is 14km long, with roughly 1500m of ascent and 1700m of descent.
 For those familiar with hikes around Canmore, it’s just a little shorter than Centennial Ridge from Ribbon Creek to Mt Allan.
-Emily and I had done Centennial Ridge as preparation, so we felt reasonably confident.
+Micah and I had done Centennial Ridge as preparation, so we felt reasonably confident.

 Boy were we wrong.
 This was the single hardest trail day I have ever had.
 When I finished it was 11 ½ hours since we left Piobbu, which is what the guide book said.
 So, we were right on time, but I was completely shattered.